TotalAV vs. Avast 2026: Which Is Worth the Cost?

 TotalAV and Avast's basic plans are pretty comparable in terms of pricing.
 However, they offer different features:

-• Avast One Silver offers a firewall and webcam protection
+• Avast Premium Security offers a firewall and webcam protection

-• TotalAV offers an ad blocker and device optimization
+• TotalAV offers an ad blocker and system tune-up tools

-When it comes to the premium plans, Avast offers several different security features like:
+When it comes to the premium plans, Avast offers several different security features like device optimization tools, a premium VPN, and anti-tracking features.
+Meanwhile, premium TotalAV plans add a VPN and password manager.

 It's also worth noting that both TotalAV and Avast offer free antivirus programs.
 Yet each has different capabilities: